 Buying a new home can be so overwhelming.
-There are so many uncertainties, there’s so much money involved and there are so many questions that need answering.
+There are so many uncertainties, so much money involved and so many questions that need answering.

 The only thing that’s even tougher than buying a new home is buying a home in need of work – especially if you don’t know what to expect or where to start!

 Often people walk around their prospective new homes and see a rose-tinted version of reality but real life can be very different.
 When you’re faced with about a million projects it can all suddenly seem totally overwhelming and even knowing where to begin can be incredibly tough.

 Earlier this week we shared our house to-do list with you.
 It’s a basic list of all big projects that we’d like to tackle in our new home and it’s a great way to have an overview of what ultimately needs doing.